almien1/forKathryn/your-notes.md

 Might be some requirements questions around what the balance should show when accounts are closed - does it go to zero, or does the money have to be transferred somewhere.

+### Transactions

+Similar to balance, except it's adding to a multi-line string instead of adding to the number.

+At some point we're going to need to sort out the issue with returning long strings over the DLL interface - this command is the first one that can generate arbitrarily-long text!

+This is also the first time we need to consider newline style for the returned strings (or at least the first time that the DLL itself has needed to choose a newline style)

 # Next steps:

 - Sort out the mess in BankCommandDeposit::handleInternal